 What’s Vegetarian at Jack in the Box?
 Your Ultimate Guide (Updated for 2026)

 Looking for Jack In The Box vegetarian options?
 Here’s the full list.
-Jack in the Box keeps things simple for vegetarians, but the meat-free list is shorter than you might hope.
-You can count on fries, curly fries, hash browns, a customizable salad, and a few breakfast and snack items — just know the famous tacos are off-limits.
-If you’re new to eating out meat-free, our guide to eating vegetarian at restaurants pairs well with this one.
-Here’s exactly what to order, what to skip, and how to keep your meal vegan if that’s your goal.
+Meat-free eaters get a short but workable list here, shorter than you might hope.
+You can count on fries, curly fries, hash browns, a customizable salad, and a few breakfast and snack items.
+Just know the famous tacos are off-limits.
+New to eating out meat-free?
+Our guide to eating vegetarian at restaurants pairs well with this one.
+Below is exactly what to order, what to skip, and how to keep your meal vegan if that’s your goal.

 Share